pedrobartolini/trampoline_hook/README.md

-I made this when I was into game hacking </br>
+I made this when I was into game hacking, quite impressive given my lack of knowledge this field

 ### what it does
 - scan game modules for an array of bytes and return address when found;